kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 ### Example

 **Basic robot composition** consisting of robot driver and kinematics.
-This can be used as a basis for futher applications.
+This can be used as a basis for further applications.

 ```Lua
 return bd.system {